firepear/gnatwren/README.md

 - Enable and start the `gnatwren-gather` service on the aggregator node
 - Enable and start the `gnatwren-agent` service on agent nodes

+## Configuration

+### Gather (server)

+- `bind_addr`: The interface and port to bind to.Changing to interfaces other than `0.0.0.0` may cause failures on startup within Docker
+- `alerts`
+  - `late_checkin`: Seconds until a client node is considered late and an alert is triggered
+  - `over_temp`: CPU temperature in degC which triggers an alert
+- `db`
+  - `location`: Path to the Gnatwren stats DB
+  - `hours_retained`: How many hours of data to retain on an hourly (i.e. one sample per hour per node) basis
+  - `days_retained`: How many days of data to retain on a daily (i.e. one sample per day per node) basis
+- `files`
+  - `enabled`: No current function
+  - `json_location`: Path to directory where JSON stats for the web status page should be dumped
+  - `json_interval`: Frequency, in seconds, of JSON dumps

+### Client

+- `gather_addr`: IP addr and port where the gather daemon is listening
+- `active`: No current function
+- `intervals`: The set of intervals, in seconds, which will be selected from after each report is made.
+The default set is the primes around 30 and 45, resulting in (on average) 1.69 updates per minute, while minimizing simultaneous updates